aiwebarchitects/hyperliquid_free_trading_bot/README.md

 ## Screenshots

-The bot features a clean, three-tab interface for monitoring and controlling your trading operations:
+The bot features a clean, four-tab interface for monitoring, controlling, and backtesting your trading operations:

 ### Main Dashboard
 ![Main Dashboard](screenshots/Main.png)